Cream cheese vs. Ricotta — Health Impact and Nutrition Comparison

 Ricotta is prepared from leftovers of cheese making by reheating and acidifying the whey product.
 In comparison, cream cheese is directly prepared from milk.

-Ricotta is less creamy and has a granular texture than cream cheese; however, it has a slightly sweeter taste.
-On the other hand, cream cheese is a creamier texture than ricotta and has a saltier taste.
+Ricotta is less creamy and has a granular texture compared to cream cheese; however, it has a slightly sweeter taste.
+On the other hand, cream cheese has a creamier texture than ricotta and has a saltier taste.